My favorite part of the Christmas story comes right after Jesus is born, wrapped up & lying in the manger.

 Not only did the shepherds get to see Jesus first hand, they couldn’t help but share the good news that Light has entered our world.

-•an engaged couple from Nazareth, one of the humblest towns in Israel, •the nearby shepherds
+💡THE LOWLY… a newly married couple in an unusual situation from Nazareth, one of the humblest towns in Israel

-•shining a light in the sky which drew in wise men from foreign lands, and caught the attention of the current king, also a foreigner, ruling Israel at the time.
+💡And to THE OUTSIDERS…. such a bright and timely light shone in the sky which drew in wise men from foreign lands, and caught the attention of the current king, also a foreigner, ruling over Israel at the time.